Need help finding a recipe?

 Instructions

-3. Arrange the Brussels sprouts in a single layer on the baking sheet, making sure there is space between them.
+3. Arrange the Brussels sprouts in a single layer cut side down on a large non-stick baking sheet, making sure there is space between them.

 4. Place pieces of the torn prosciutto around the Brussels sprouts.

-5. Roast for 18-20 minutes, or just until fork tender, checking occasionally to make sure the prosciutto isn’t browning too much.
+5. Roast for 16-18 minutes, or until the Brussels sprouts are fork tender and the prosciutto is crispy.
+(Check occasionally to make sure the prosciutto isn’t browning too much).

-6. Remove from oven and toss with maple syrup and cranberries.
-Roast for another 2-3 minutes.
+6. Remove from oven and toss with maple syrup.
+Roast for another 2-3 minutes and serve immediately.

 Notes